aalcott14/Breathe-EZ/_PRESS-RELEASE.md

   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
-  Sniffles allows you to search for your local allergy conditions using weather.com's allergy forcaster.
-You will receive an easy-to-read overview of the allergy conditions in your area and also details on measures you can take to combat your allergy struggles.
+  Sniffles allows you to search for your local allergy conditions using pollen.com's allergy forcaster.
+You will receive an easy-to-read overview of the allergy conditions in your area and also details on the allergens themselves.
+Get all the information and knowledge you need to understand what is causing your allergies and face them head on.
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##